 But he remains confident that negotiations will succeed.
 “Despite this, every indication is positive.
 But as we get close to a handover, I am sure that there will be interference from some parties who do not want to see an end to the conflict in the north.
 That will be the most difficult time.”

 Dr Davis told Channel 4 his team had “come within a whisker” of brokering a release three times within the past month, only to have each handover ruined at the last moment.
 He and others Channel 4 had spoken to, allege that powerful figures with “vested interests” have sought to sabotage a deal.

-On Tuesday Nigerian media reported that ten generals and five other senior military officers had been accused of helping Boko Haram.
+On Tuesday Nigerian media reported that ten generals and five other senior military officers had been accused of helping an extremist group that is located primarily in Northern Nigeria.
 According to the reports the officers had faced a court-martial and had been found guilty of supplying arms and information to the group.
 Nigerian army spokesman Major General Chris Olukolade denied the reports.
 However Nigerian Interior Minister Abba Moro?told the BBC? that the courts-martial were “good news.”?

 The Channel 4 report pointed out, “There is little fresh intelligence of the condition of the missing girls, although it appears that the 220 kidnapped from Chibok in mid-April are now being held with possibly hundreds of others abducted from villages across northern Nigeria over many months.
 ‘There are many, many, many more than the Chibok girls,’ said Dr Davis.
 ‘This has been going on for a long time.”

 Our Bodies, Their Battleground: an extremist group that is located primarily in Northern Nigeria and Gender-Based Violence against Christian women and children in North-Eastern Nigeria since 1999